AviatrixSystems/Docs/HowTos/transit_firenet_workflow_gcp.rst

 SSH/Telnet Test for FireNet Data-Plane Verification:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once the control plane is established and no problem is found in the security and routing polices, data plane validation needs to be verified to make sure traffic is flowing and not blocked anywhere.
+Once the control plane is established and no problems are found in the security and routing polices, data plane validation needs to be verified to make sure traffic is flowing and not blocked.

-There are multiple ways to check the data-plane.
-One way is to SSH to Spoke instance  (e.g. DEV1-VM) and telnet other Spoke instance (e.g PROD1-VM) to make sure no traffic loss in the path.
+There are multiple ways to check the data plane.
+One way is to SSH to Spoke instance  (e.g. DEV1-VM) and telnet other Spoke instance (e.g PROD1-VM) to make sure there is no traffic loss in the path.

 .. |subscribe_firewall| image:: transit_firenet_workflow_media/transit_firenet_AWS_workflow_media/subscribe_firewall.png